floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

 each validation layer message has a unique id which I can look up in the specification - the specification itself is also more 'human readable' than the OpenGL spec).
-As a result, writing code for the Vulkan API is much less trial-and-error than writing code for OpenGL (the level of tediousness is about the same - it's not like OpenGL is much less verbose than Vulkan - the line count of the sokol-gfx OpenGL backend is about the same as the Vulkan backend).
+As a result, writing code for the Vulkan API is much less trial-and-error than writing code for OpenGL.
+The level of tediousness is about the same though - it's not like OpenGL is much less verbose than Vulkan - the line count of the sokol-gfx OpenGL backend is about the same as the Vulkan backend, and both are about 1/3 bigger than the other backends.

 At least there's also a silver lining on the horizon though, but let's see if anything of that comes to frution (e.g. fundamental API changes instead of